tolentinoel/tolentinoel/README.md

 <img src='images/Mabuhay_gif.gif' alt="banner mabuhay"></img>
 <img src='images/Github_banner.png' alt="banner"></img>

 My name is Ellaine.
 (Yes, it's Elaine with 2 L's 😄).
 I am a Full stack Software Engineer based from Silicon Valley with a Bachelor of Science in Interior Design degree from the [University of Santo Tomas (Philippines)](http://www.ust.edu.ph/academics/programs/bachelor-of-science-in-interior-design/) and more than 8 years of hospitality experience.
 I love building and seeing projects come to life.
 Front-end Development is my fave!
-I am currently with Microsoft Leap as one of their Software Engineer Apprentice this year of.
+I am currently with Microsoft Leap as one of their Software Engineer Apprentice as of Feb 2022.

 - 😄 Pronouns: She/They